Course Title: AcoRD Practitioner Virtual Course

 Duration: 1 day

-This course is now fully booked.
-To be added to a waiting list please contact us
+** This course is now fully booked, please email firstname.lastname@example.org to be added to the waiting list **

 The set up of non-commercial studies in the UK requires cost attribution in accordance with DHSC AcoRD Guidance.
 The ability to attribute research activities swiftly is critical to ensuring the correct funding streams fund the research appropriately and that projects run well across all sites.
 A skilled AcoRD specialist plays an important role and this course complements a package of training to support them as well as those in R&D roles and Sponsor teams who advise researchers in their applications for funding.